John Fage: Birmingham and CWAS

 Fage moved to the University of Birmingham in 1963 to establish the Centre of West African Studies (CWAS) which he directed for over twenty years.
 African studies expanded rapidly in the United Kingdom at the same time, and Fage became one of the founding members of the African Studies Association of the United Kingdom (ASAUK) in which he served as president (1968–69) before being elected an honorary member.
 Fage and Oliver were also general editors of The Cambridge History of Africa (1975–86) and Fage also co-edited the General History of Africa (1981–93) published by UNESCO.
 Fage also published A History of Africa (1978) for The History of Human Society series.

 Fage chaired the United Kingdom National Commission for UNESCO (1966–83) and was a committee member of the International African Institute and a Fellow of the Royal Historical Society.
 His academic career culminated in his appointment as Vice-Principal of the University of Birmingham.
 Fage retired in 1984 and moved to Wales.
-He was a joint recipient of ASAUK's "Distinguished Africanist Award" in 2001.
+He was a joint recipient of ASAUK's "Distinguished Africanist Award" in 2001 and his memoir entitled To Africa and Back was published in 2002.
 He died, aged 81, at Machynlleth on 6 August 2002.